PhD in Physics

-In 2014 he started up a technical company Benewake Ltd. Co. (www.benewake.com).
-His group is concentrated on LiDAR for smart products, making it available in obstacle avoidance and slam for drones, robots and driverless cars (Driver Assistance System).
-With his scientific work, he is leading the development of the next generation of LiDAR (called DE-LiDAR), which is 10 millimeters in size, weighs 100 grams, has a range of 100m and an all-weather applicability.
+Yuan’s company concentrates on LiDAR (light detection and ranging) for smart products, making it available in obstacle and slam avoidance for drones (unmanned aerial vehicles, UAV), robots, and driverless cars (advanced driver-assistance systems, ADAS).
+With his scientific work, he is leading the development of the next generation of LiDAR (called DE-LiDAR), which is 10 millimetres in size, weighs 100 grams, has a range of 100 metres and an all-weather applicability.

 2016 DE-LiDAR won the Demo God award in Demo China Summit

-2014 Founded a company Benewake Ltd. Co.
+2014 Founded the company Benewake Ltd. Co.
 Beijing, China

 2013 Published a book “Three Dimensional Solar Cells based on Optical Confinement Geometries”; Springer, highlighted by Nature Photonics

 CV as submitted for the Green Talents award (2012):

 NANOTECH Center for Nanotechnology and Molecular Materials at Wake Forest University, United States of America

 Research focus: opto-electronic devices; 3D photovoltaics

 A physicist, Li Yuan’s work in optics is breaking new ground in the field of 3D solar cells – an area where technological advances will have a significant impact on the viability of solar power applications around the world.